Frequently Asked Questions

 The certified application counselor can help consumers to compare qualified health plans and answer questions about health insurance policies in general.
 The counselor can answer questions from the consumer about the differences in health plans and what they might mean to them (such as explaining deductibles or out-of-pocket limits), but the counselor CANNOT recommend or suggest which health plan would be best for consumers and their families.

 The certified application counselor CANNOT sell, solicit, or negotiate a qualified health plan through the Marketplace.
 They CANNOT suggest that one health plan would be better for the individual than another.

-- + Will small employers be able to use navigators to buy health insurance?
+- + Can small employers use navigators to buy health insurance?

-- + Will consumers have to share their personal information, including their tax returns with an agent, navigator, or certified application counselor?
+- + Must consumers share their personal information, including their tax returns with an agent, navigator, or certified application counselor?

-- + Will consumers have to share their account username and password with an insurance agent, navigator, or certified application counselor?
+- + Do consumers have to share their account username and password with an insurance agent, navigator, or certified application counselor?

 No. Agents, navigators, and certified application counselors shouldn’t ask for a consumer’s account username and password.
 If a consumer is asked to share a username or password, he or she should contact the Kansas Insurance Department at 800-432-2484 and discuss this with a consumer assistance representative.

 - + What help should an insurance agent, navigator or certified application counselor give consumers if they or their dependents are eligible for Medicaid or CHIP?